How to buy Emerald Resources NL (EMR) shares in Australia

 Emerald Resources NL is a gold business based in Australia.
-Emerald Resources NL shares (EMR) are listed on the Australian Securities Exchange (ASX) and all prices are listed in Australian Dollars.
-Its last market close was $0.595 – a decrease of 0.83% over the previous week.
-Emerald Resources NL has a trailing 12-month revenue of around $240,000.
+Emerald Resources NL shares (EMR) are listed on the Australian Securities Exchange (ASX) and all prices are in Australian dollars.
+Emerald Resources NL has a trailing 12-month revenue of around $299.5 million.
+If you're looking to buy shares, check out the steps below.

 How to buy shares in Emerald Resources NL